nicoverbruggen/docker-php71/readme.md

 ## What is this?

-This is a custom build based on PHP 7.1's docker image, with changes to make Laravel testing easily possible.
+This is a custom build based on PHP 7.1's docker image, with changes to make Laravel back-end testing easily possible.

 ## Where can I find it?